 Why Index Funds Matter for US Investors in 2025

-Index funds remain the backbone of American investing, offering broad diversification, low fees, and strong long-term returns.
-In 2025, more than $12 trillion is invested in US index funds, with S&P 500 and total market funds leading the way.
+The best index funds 2025 remain the backbone of American investing, offering broad diversification, ultra-low fees, and consistent long-term returns.
+More than $12 trillion is invested in US index funds, with S&P 500 index funds and total stock market ETFs leading the way.
+Whether you're choosing Vanguard index funds, Fidelity zero-fee funds, or Schwab ETFs, passive index investing continues to outperform 90% of actively managed funds over 15+ years.
+Index funds are ideal for retirement planning in 401k and IRA accounts.

 Index funds are mutual funds or ETFs that track a specific market index, such as the S&P 500, Nasdaq, or Russell 2000.
 They offer instant diversification and typically have lower fees than actively managed funds.